CSchoel/arbitrary-but-fixed/_posts/2021-05-30-ai-explained-with-k-nearest-neighbors.md

 ```

 With this, we have seven matches for database entry one and eight matches for database entry two.
-Since the second entry has more matching words and was labeled as "ham" in the database, our spam detection algorithm will correctly copy this label for our friend's email about the Guardian Nigeria.
+Since the second entry has more matching words and was labeled as "ham" in the database, our spam detection AI will correctly copy this label for our friend's email about the Guardian Nigeria.
 As it turns out, `"harry"` was our savior after all.

 ## My first AI algorithm